-From Saturday 16 July visitors will have the opportunity to see the incredibly rare Roman stone heads uncovered during HS2’s archaeological excavation of St Mary’s Church in Stoke Mandeville.
-Two of the heads, from the three busts found, will go on display in our new Discover Bucks Galleries and will remain on loan to the museum until the end of October 2022.
+Until 29 October visitors have the opportunity to see the incredibly rare Roman stone heads uncovered during HS2’s archaeological excavation of St Mary’s Church in Stoke Mandeville.

 They were discovered in the final stages of investigations by archaeologists from L-P Archaeology, working for HS2’s Enabling Works Contractor, Fusion JV, in October last year.
 Archaeologists were excavating a circular ditch around what is now thought to be the foundations of a Roman mausoleum when the three busts were revealed – one depicting a female adult, one a male adult and an additional head of a child.
 The two complete busts, the adult male and female, had been disfigured, with the heads removed from the torso before they were thrown into the ditch.